 - You should decorate your kids’ costumes and candy bags with reflective tape to make them more visible on the dark streets.

-- Make sure your children’s costumes fit properly so they can maneuver easily, to prevent trips and falls.
+- Make sure your children’s costumes properly fit so they can maneuver easily to prevent trips and falls.

 - Purchase costumes and accessories that are flame-resistant.